algosup/2023-2024-project-5-flutter-team-5/documents/Specification/FunctionalSpecification.md

 ## 7. Glossary

 - **Match**: When two users like each other
-- **Fliutter**: An open-source UI software development kit created by Google
+- **Flutter**: An open-source UI software development kit created by Google
 - **Dart**: A programming language optimized for building mobile, desktop, server, and web applications
 - **PRD** : Product Requirement Document